Jacobi identities in low-dimensional topology: Connecting 4- and 3-dimensional Jacobi relations

-Consider the effect of this construction on the trees $t(g_i^c)$ which were embedded in the original $G^c$ and are now sitting in the class $n$ capped gropes in the 4--ball: Any root vertex that was lying on an $i$th string link strand is now in the interior of the $i$th bottom stage, and any leaf that corresponded to an intersection between a cap and a $j$th strand now corresponds to an intersection between a cap and a $j$th bottom stage.
-These are exactly the labeled trees associated to gropes in 4--manifolds as described in \cite{S} and Theorem~6 of \cite{S} describes how to surger such gropes to an order $(n-1)$ Whitney concordance $T$ while preserving trees, meaning that the labeled trees associated to the gropes become the order $n$ intersection tree $t_n(T)$.
-Although signs and orientations are not discussed in \cite{S}, the notation there is chosen to be compatible with the sign conventions of this paper and a basic case of the compatibility is illustrated in Figure~\ref{oriented-grope-surgery-with-trees2-fig} which shows a ``push and surger'' step in the modification of a 3-dimensional grope cobordism to a Whitney concordance applied to a top stage.
-(The modification in general involves ``hybrid'' grope-towers but reduces essentially to this case as explained in \cite{S}).
+Consider the effect of the construction on the (degree~n) trees $t(g_i^c)$ which were embedded in the original $G^c$ and are now sitting in the class $n$ capped gropes in the 4--ball: Any root vertex that was lying on an $i$-th string link strand is now in the interior of the $i$-th bottom stage, and any tip that corresponded to an intersection between a cap and a $j$-th strand now corresponds to an intersection between a cap and a $j$-th bottom stage.
+These are exactly the labeled trees associated to gropes in 4--manifolds as described in \cite{S}, and Theorem~6 of \cite{S} describes how to surger such gropes to an order $(n-1)$ Whitney concordance $\cW$ while preserving trees, meaning that the labeled trees associated to the gropes become the order~$(n-1)$ geometric intersection tree $\widetilde{\tau}_{n-1}(\cW)$.
+Although signs and orientations are not discussed in \cite{S}, the notation there is compatible with the sign conventions of this paper and a basic case of the compatibility is illustrated in Figure~\ref{oriented-grope-surgery-with-trees3R-fig} which shows a ``push and surger'' step in the modification of a 3-dimensional grope cobordism to a Whitney concordance applied to a top stage.
+The modification in general involves ``hybrid'' grope-towers but reduces essentially to this case as explained in \cite{S}.

-\begin{defi} The above constructions define the map $\pin: \G^c_n(\ell) \ra \W_{n-1}(\ell) $ which pushes a grope into the 4--ball and surgers it into a Whitney tower.
-It is used in our main diagram~\ref{diagram} in the introduction. \end{defi}
+\begin{defi} The commutative diagram (\ref{diagram}) in the introduction is explained as follows. \begin{enumerate} \item Let $\overline{\W}_{(n-1)}$ be the set of order $(n-1)$ Whitney concordances modulo the relation that two Whitney towers with the same geometric intersection tree are the same. \item The above constructions define the map $\pin: \G^c_n(\ell) \ra \overline{\W}_{(n-1)}(\ell) $ which pushes a grope into $B^3\times I$ and surgers it into a Whitney tower.
+It is used in our main diagram~(\ref{diagram}) in the introduction.
+The Whitney tower produced from a grope is not unique, as it depends on the choice of caps one uses to surger, which is why we need to divide $\W_{(n-1)}(\ell)$ by an appropriate equivalence relation. $\Box$ \end{enumerate} \end{defi}